 5. How you handle adversity is everything

 I underwent 2 major knee surgeries and a foot surgery during my collegiate career – and as difficult as it was, I wouldn’t change a thing.
+But as I can recall my athlete personal trainer, the physicians and all those who have helped me sail through the injury that I endured had done a great deal.
 The crucible of injury strengthened both my character and my capacity to lead – and it also helped me earn the respect of my teammates, making them more confident in my leadership.

 6. Take responsibility for your actions